 Bonjour and welcome to Chris Allan’s bio page!
 I (she/her/hers) was born, adopted and then raised in Canada to the age of 14.
 After moving to the U.S. in 1980 with my family, I first started taking pictures of family, friends and various adventures with my father’s old Minolta.
 I completed my education with a B.A. at U.C.
 Berkeley, went overseas to Africa to teach for a couple of years, traveled a lot, and had many amazing adventures.

 When I returned, I became a freelance writer and photographer, I was purely self-taught and didn’t have much extra money for good equipment and processing.
 However, there was nothing I liked better than exploring the world through my lenses.
 My articles and images were published in numerous publications, while book and CD covers, non-profit and organizational photography, and stock photography got added into the mix.
-I also spent many years as a comprehensive and independent study high school teacher and later, family caregiver.
+I also spent many years as a high school teacher and later, family caregiver.